vizia/vizia-book/src/basic/styling/transitions.md

 # Transitions

 Transitions are animations for style rule properties which apply when a view matches that rule.
-Transitions are specified with the `transition` CSS property, and you must specify the property to animate, the duration of the animation, and any delay on the animation.
+Transitions are specified with the `transition` CSS property, and you must specify the property to animate and the duration of the animation, and optionally any delay on the animation and a timing function.

 For example, we can create a transition for the background color of a view when hovered: